Uniformly S-projective relative to a module and its dual: Abstract

 \section{Abstract}

-In this article, we introduce the notion of $u$-$S$-projective relative to a module.
+In this article, we introduce the notion of uniformly $S$-projective ($u$-$S$-projective) relative to a module.
 Let $S$ be a multiplicative subset of a ring $R$ and $M$ an $R$-module.
-An $R$-module $P$ is said to be $u$-$S$-projective relative to $M$ if for any $u$-$S$-epimorphism $f:M\to N$, the induced map $\text{Hom}_{R}(P,f): \text{Hom}_R(P,M)\to \text{Hom}_R(P,N)$ is $u$-$S$-epimorphism.
+An $R$-module $P$ is said to be $u$-$S$-projective relative to $M$ if for any $u$-$S$-epimorphism $f:M\to N$, the induced map $\text{Hom}_{R}(P,f): \text{Hom}_R(P,M)\to \text{Hom}_R(P,N)$ is a $u$-$S$-epimorphism.
 Dually, we also introduce $u$-$S$-injective relative to a module.
 Some properties of these notions are discussed.
-Several characterizations of $u$-$S$-semisimple modules in terms of these notions are given.
-The notions of $u$-$S$-quasi-projective and $u$-$S$-quasi-injective modules are also introduced and some of their properties are discussed.
+Several characterizations of $u$-$S$-semisimple modules are given in terms of these notions.
+The notions of $u$-$S$-quasi-projective and $u$-$S$-quasi-injective modules are also introduced, and some of their properties are discussed.

 \subjclass[2010]{13Cxx, 13C11, 13C12, 16D40, 16D60.}

 \keywords{$u$-$S$-projective relative to a module, $u$-$S$-injective relative to a module, $u$-$S$-quasi-projective, $u$-$S$-quasi-injective}